Speed Racer: The Videogame

 Speed Racer: The Videogame is a racing video game developed by Sidhe Interactive for the PlayStation 2 and Wii consoles, by Virtuos for the Nintendo DS and by Glu Mobile for mobile phones; and published by Warner Bros.
 Interactive Entertainment and Glu Mobile.
-It is a tie-in to the 2008 movie Speed Racer, set one year after its the events.
+It is a tie-in to the 2008 movie Speed Racer, set one year after its events.
 The actors from the movie reprise their roles in the console versions of the video game counterpart.
 The mobile version was released in April 2008, and the Nintendo versions were released on May 6, 2008, with the PlayStation 2 version being released on September 16, 2008, alongside the DVD and Blu-ray release.
 Due to the short development time allotted, Warner Bros. chose not to release the game on other contemporary non-Nintendo platforms.

 Gameplay

 The game is a racing game similar to the F-Zero series, including tracks full of odd twists, turns and loops, set in five exotic locations (six in the PS2 version).
 The goal of the game is not only to win first place in each race, but also to have the most points by the end of the cup to win the competition.
 Points can be earned by placing high during races, but also by performing stunts and, most commonly, bashing into and destroying other racers with the use of car acrobatics, referred to as "car-fu" in the game.
 Driving well (i.e. avoiding accidents) and performing "car-fu" fills the player's boost meter; once the meter is filled up, a boost is rewarded.
 Up to four boosts can be stored at once, and may be used at any time.
 If all four boosts are used at once by quadruple-tapping the boost button, the player enters a state called "The Zone", during which their car travels more than twice as fast as its regular top speed and becomes invincible, on top of the player's "car-fu" doing more significant damage.
 Boosts may alternatively be expended on quick repairs, refilling the car's health meter, up to half the meter.
 The vehicle's health is shown as a gauge on the HUD, in addition to visual cues, such as the camera suddenly zooming out to indicate the car is on the verge of destruction.
 If the player's car explodes, the player will respawn near where they left off after a brief period of time, during which the player will also lose their race positions.